-GrabTaxi, the taxi-hailing app that rivals Uber in the Southeast Asia, has just raised its largest ever funding of over US$350 million, from US investment firm Coatue Management, China’s sovereign wealth fund, China Investment Corporation and China’s top Uber rival, Didi Kuaidi.
+GrabTaxi, the taxi-hailing app that rivals Uber in Southeast Asia, has just raised its largest-ever funding of over US$350 million, from US investment firm Coatue Management, China’s sovereign wealth fund, China Investment Corporation and China’s top Uber rival, Didi Kuaidi.
 This brings GrabTaxi’s total funding to approximately US$700 million and makes it one of the best-funded startups in the history of Southeast Asia.

 According to Cheryl Goh, Group Vice President of Marketing at GrabTaxi, the company has around 110,000 vehicles around Southeast Asia in 26 cities over six countries.
 With over 6.1 million downloads of the GrabTaxi app and around 11 bookings per second, it has become one of the fastest growing apps in the region.
 Uber, its chief rival, is present in each of those markets, but GrabTaxi claims that it is leading in each city.
 GrabTaxi said it will use the money to continue to diversify its services (it is testing a courier service in Thailand), invest in engineering, and recruit good talent.

 In my opinion, along with the above, GrabTaxi should also look at leveraging the current positive Net-Sentiment (Source: Synthesio) and build customer loyalty, amongst an increasingly cluttered market.